benwies/Minecraft-Crafting-Tool/README.md

 Latest release: https://github.com/benwies/mc/releases/latest

-Windows SmartScreen: Because this app isn’t code‑signed, Windows may warn on first run.
-Click “More info” → “Run anyway”.
+Windows SmartScreen: Artifacts are code‑signed for integrity, but with a self‑signed certificate SmartScreen may still warn on first run.
+Click “More info” → “Run anyway” if you trust it.
+See `docs/code-signing.md` for details.

 ## Key features